 The mission of the Key Peninsula-Gig Harbor-Islands (KGI) Watershed Council is to foster wise stewardship of the KGI Watershed.
 The Council provides educational programs, outreach, and workshops for watershed residents and encourages the collaboration and involvement of all watershed residents and businesses.

-You can find the council at a variety of outreach events this year including:
+Attend an upcoming meeting (below) or look for the council at a variety of outreach events this year including:

-Livable Community Fair at Key Peninsula Civic Center (May 6)
+Livable Community Fair at Key Peninsula Civic Center

 The Council hosts monthly meetings and an annual retreat.
 All meetings are open to and welcome the public.

 Usually the second Wednesdays of the month from 3:00 p.m.- 5:00 p.m.
 General meetings and Planning meetings rotate each month.
 If you're interested in attending the KGI Planning meeting, please contact the Chair two weeks prior to the meeting at: firstname.lastname@example.org